HypeCheck

 MODERATE

-"Reliable UVA/UVB protection" Supported
+"Reliable UVA/UVB protection, water resistant" Supported

-Based on: UV filters (unspecified)
+Based on: UV filters (unspecified in provided text)

-Based on: CITRACELL-PROTECT™ (Vitamin C, Hyaluronic Acid)
+Based on: Vitamin C, Hyaluronic acid

 "Keeps skin moisturised for 48 hours" Partial

-Based on: Hyaluronic Acid
+Based on: Hyaluronic acid

-Based on: Spray formula
+Based on: Formulation choice

-4 supported · 3 partial · 1 stretch
+2 supported · 1 partial · 1 stretch

 Ingredients